Lesbian, Gay, Bisexual, Transgender and Intersex

 Defence is committed to having a diverse workforce and inclusive workplaces.
 Defence strives to make the most of the skills and talents of all personnel and aims to reap the capability benefits of having a diverse workforce through embracing and supporting all personnel, including LGBTI persons.

-Elements of inherited institutionalised culture still linger within Defence and can cause LGBTI personnel to feel excluded or unwelcome in the workplace.
-However, Defence maintains its commitment to valuing and supporting the inclusion of LGBTI persons.
-Defence demonstrated this in 2013 by authorising volunteers to march in uniform in the Sydney Gay and Lesbian Mardi Gras for the first time.
+Although elements of inherited institutionalised culture still linger, Defence maintains its commitment to valuing and supporting the inclusion of LGBTI persons.
+Defence demonstrated this in 2013 by authorising volunteers to march in uniform in the Sydney Gay and Lesbian Mardi Gras for the first time, and has continued to participate in the Sydney Gay and Lesbian Mardi Gras annually since.

 Defence seeks to create an inclusive workplace by driving long term sustainable LGBTI awareness and support structures, and continues to support the employment and inclusion of this diversity group through the following specific actions.